-Students may enroll by phone, 800-362-2793, in person, or fill out the enrollment form on our website at www.iowacentral.edu/admissions/ admissions_application.asp.
-Confirm intent to attend by completing the registration form.
-Registration will not be final until the student's minimum balance due is zero.
+You may enroll by phone, 800-362-2793, or in person.
+Confirm your intent to attend by completing your registration.
+Your registration will not be final until the minimum balance due on your account is zero.

 International Student Admissions

 Prospective international students applying for Admission to Iowa Central must: